By Alexandra Redisch and the stray cats in Rome

 When in Rome, by all means visit the Spanish Steps, the Trevi Fountain, the Colosseum, Pantheon, Vatican City.
 But if you want to see something different, go to Piazza Argentina and visit Torre Argentina Roman Cat Sanctuary.

-Cats among ancient ruins
+Cats amongst ancient ruins

 The cat sanctuary is located at an archaeological site, the Campus Martius, and it’s truly spectacular.
 The site is filled with the remains of ancient buildings and columns and all around, cats lounge about in that possessive manner of theirs.
 Beautiful!

 I counted at least twenty cats basking in the sunshine.
 Even though it’s surrounded by traffic on all sides, the sanctuary is a strangely tranquil place.
 It felt safe, as the digs are so far below street level.
 No chance of getting hit by a passing car.
-The ruins are from 400 – 300 BC, among the oldest in Rome, and is currently the home of 250 feline friends.
+The ruins are from 400 – 300 BCE, among the oldest in Rome, and is currently the home of 250 feline friends.

 Cats are available for adoption, foster care, or what the shelter calls “distant adoption” – sponsoring a cat from afar.
 I do the same at a cat shelter in Norway, and it is most rewarding.
 My cat is called Jo, and I get letters “from him” from time to time to let me know how he’s doing.
 I might just sponsor a kitty from Torre Argentina as well!